Fresno Grizzlies: Washington Nationals (2019–2020)

 The team unveiled new logos, colors, and uniforms for the 2019 season.
 While retaining the Grizzlies name and grizzly bear imagery, the team switched to a red, black, beige, and brown color scheme with logos and uniforms that resemble the flag of California.

 Fresno also gained a new major league affiliate for 2019.
 The Grizzlies and Washington Nationals agreed to a player development contract for the 2019 and 2020 seasons.
 The start of the 2020 season was postponed due to the COVID-19 pandemic before being cancelled on June 30.
 In conjunction with Major League Baseball's reorganization of the minors after the 2020 season, the Washington Nationals opted to discontinue their affiliation with the Grizzlies, leaving them in need of a new affiliate.

 Colorado Rockies (2021–present)

-In conjunction with Major League Baseball's restructuring of Minor League Baseball in 2021, the Grizzlies were transferred the Low-A West as the Low-A classification affiliate of the Colorado Rockies.
+In conjunction with Major League Baseball's restructuring of Minor League Baseball in 2021, the Grizzlies were transferred to the Low-A West as the Low-A classification affiliate of the Colorado Rockies.
 They won the 2021 Northern Division title with a 74–41 record.
 In the best-of-five league championship series, Fresno was defeated by the San Jose Giants, 3–0.
 Zac Veen was selected as the league's Top MLB Prospect, and Robinson Cancel won its Manager of the Year Award.
 In 2022, the Low-A West became known as the California League, the name historically used by the regional circuit prior to the 2021 reorganization, and was reclassified as a Single-A circuit.